M66B/NetGuard/FAQ.md

 * if using filtering, when you un/reinstall NetGuard, remember to RE-allow NetGuard in AFWall+
 * if using filtering, applications _need_ VPN internet access (check the box to show that option in AFWall+ settings)

+<a name="FAQ31"></a>
+**(31) Why can some applications be configured as a group only?**

+For a lot of purposes, including network access, Android groups applications on uid and not on package/application name.
+Especially system applications often have the same uid, despite having a different package and application name.
+These applications can only be allowed/blocked access to the internet as a group.

 <br />

 **If you didn't find the answer to your question, you can ask your questions [here](http://forum.xda-developers.com/showthread.php?t=3233012)**.